fluent/fluentd-website/content/blog/20260829_fluent-package-v7-scheduled-lifecycle.md

 We had launched `fluent-package` v6 series last year, recently shipped [v6.0.4](/blog/fluent-package-v6.0.4-has-been-released) in LTS release channel.

-In this blog article, we explains the planned next major updates - v7.0.0.
+In this blog article, we explain the planned next major updates - v7.0.0.

 ### When the next LTS (Long Term Support) version available?